sdam-au/sddk_py/README.md

 ### pandas.DataFrame to `.feather` and back

-to work with feather, check that you have correct version of `pyarrow` package:
+This might cause issues because of the way how pandas implements pyarrow and feather.
+To work with feather, check that you have installed a correct version of `pyarrow` package:

 ```python
 import pyarrow